kc-z-e-n/PopcornTogether/README.md

 Allow users to easily connect with others on the platform by adding them to their Friends List.
 This feature will allow them to:

-1. View their friends' profiles and their favorite movies.
+1. View their friends' profiles.
 2. See what their friends have recently watched and are planning to watch in the future.
 3. Discover new titles based on their friends’ interests.